Anti-pneumonia vaccine: Important information for Pinoy parents

 Pneumonia is the leading cause of death in children aged 1 to 5 all over the world.
 Read on to find out more about the vaccine that can protect your child against it.

 Pneumonia is the leading cause of death of children aged 1 to 5 in the Philippines.
 Nearly a million children die around the world annually because of the disease.
-It's a good thing that, aside from other health safety measures, there is now a vaccine that protects against it.
+It's a good thing that, aside from other health safety measures, there is now an anti-pneumonia vaccine that protects against the disease.

 In 2013, the pneumococcal conjugate (anti-pneumonia) vaccine was initially made available for free in health centers nationwide by the Department of Health (DOH) as part of their Expanded Program on Immunization.
 However, many parents have lamented online that the supplies are limited.
 The DOH clarified that their priority recipients of the free vaccine "will be families listed in the National Housing and Targeting System (NHTS) for Poverty Reduction nationwide."